Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: PROPOSED APPROACH: MODEL-FREE TWO-STEP DESIGN OF CONTROL LAW

 We propose a model-free two-step approach to design the optimal control law.
-The structure of the proposed control law is shown in \rfig{fig3}, where $\bm{\mu}: \mathbb{R}^{n} \times \mathcal{W} \to \mathbb{R}^{m}$ is a nonlinear control law with an adjustable parameter $W \in \mathcal{W}$ ($\mathcal{W}$: a set of parameters).
-The proposed approach consists of the following two major steps. \begin{itembox}{The proposed approach} \textbf{Step 1:}~Design the linear control law $K \in \mathbb{R}^{m \times n}$ using an offline model-free method for the linear quadratic regulator (LQR) problem. \\ \textbf{Step 2:}~Design the nonlinear control law $\bm{\mu}$ (adjust the parameter $W \in \mathcal{W}$) by an online RL method where the closed-loop system consisting of the linear control law $K$ and the plant is regarded as a single environment (plant for RL). \end{itembox}
+The structure of the control law we use in the proposed approach is shown in \rfig{fig:model_free_two_step_design}, where $K^\mathrm{AC}$ is a linear auxiliary control (AC) law that assists the learning process of a nonlinear control law $\bm{\mu}: \mathbb{R}^{n} \times \mathcal{W} \to \mathbb{R}^{m}$ with an adjustable parameter $W \in \mathcal{W}$ ($\mathcal{W}$: a set of parameters).
+The proposed approach is to design the parallel control laws $K^\mathrm{AC}$ and $\bm{\mu}$ by the following two-step procedure. \begin{itembox}{Two-step design procedure} \textbf{Step 1:}~Design the auxiliary control law $K^\mathrm{AC} \in \mathbb{R}^{m \times n}$ for the linear quadratic regulator (LQR) problem using an offline RL method. \\ \textbf{Step 2:}~Design the nonlinear control law $\bm{\mu}$ (adjust the parameter $W \in \mathcal{W}$) by an online RL method, where we regard the closed-loop system consisting of the plant and the auxiliary control law $K^\mathrm{AC}$ as a single environment (plant for online RL shown as a gray box in \rfig{fig:model_free_two_step_design}). \end{itembox}

-The linear control law designed in Step 1 is quasi-optimal since the plant is nonlinear, but it contributes to reducing wear on the plant because of the following reasons: (i) it improves the transient learning performance of the online RL since a certain level of performance, if not optimal, is already attained at the early stage of learning, (ii) it makes the hyperparameter tuning for online RL easier since the system controlled with the quasi-optimal control law does not require large inputs from RL.
-It should be noted that, in Step 1, the linear control law can be obtained without operating the actual plant, because $K$ is updated offline after data collection.
+The linear auxiliary control law $K^\mathrm{AC}$ designed in Step 1 makes the cost lower than the initial control law $K^\mathrm{init}$ while it is only quasi-optimal due to the nonlinearity of the plant.
+This new linear control law contributes to reducing wear on the plant in the learning process of the online RL in Step 2.
+This is because (i) the auxiliary control law improves the transient learning performance of the online RL by attaining a certain level of performance at the early stage of learning, and moreover, (ii) it facilitates the hyperparameter tuning of online RL by avoiding the application of large inputs from RL.
+It should be noted that the damage to the plant by Step 1 can be considered to be minimal since the linear control law designed in Step 1 is obtained by an offline algorithm using a single set of input-output data collected with the pre-existing control law $K^{\mathrm{init}}$.